sfc-gh-bciranni/snowflake-task-dag-demo/README.md

 # Snowflake Task DAGs API Demo

 **Disclaimer**: This is meant to be a demo of what you can do on Snowflake to integrate the Task DAG API with your version control system.
-This is **NOT** intended to be your production solution.
+This is **NOT** intended to be your production solution and is not endorsed by Snowflake as such.
 I encourage you to take inspiration here!

 ## Task DAGs API Overview